San Francisco Department of Public Works corruption scandal: Cyril Yu and Rodolfo Pada

 Cyril Yu and Rodolfo Pada, former construction building plan engineers employed by the San Francisco DBI, were charged with one count each of conspiracy to commit honest services wire fraud for accepting bribes in exchange for expediting and approving building and construction plan permits.
 Pada was charged with accepting bribes, including an interest-free $85,000 loan from Freydoon Ghassemzadeh, a construction planning and design firm executive, and concealing the loan by having the funds provided by a relative of Ghassemzadeh.
 Yu was charged with taking bribes, including cash, meals, and drinks, from Ghassemzadeh and his associates in return for expediting and approving permits.
 Both Yu and Pada initially pleaded not guilty to all charges., but both eventually pleaded guilty.
 Yu subsequently was sentenced to one year and a day in prison and fined $20,000.
 During sentencing, Senior District Judge Susan Illston said: "...this is public corruption.
 It undermines the public confidence in our government, and it undermines the quality of the government services that are provided."
+Pada was sentenced to a year and a day in federal prison.